Personal line of credit: What it is and how it works

 What is a personal line of credit?

-A PLOC is a form of revolving credit that can be used and paid down repeatedly, up to the line’s credit limit, as long as the line of credit remains open and in good standing.
-PLOCs are typically offered by banks and credit unions and, as the Consumer Financial Protection Bureau (CFPB) explains, usually require a borrower to have a checking account with the same financial institution.
+A PLOC is a form of revolving credit.
+That means it can be used and paid down repeatedly up to the line’s credit limit.
+That’s assuming the line of credit remains open and in good standing.
+Banks and credit unions may offer PLOCs.
+And as the Consumer Financial Protection Bureau (CFPB) explains, they might require borrowers to have checking accounts with their institution.

-PLOCs function similarly to credit cards and, like many credit cards, are unsecured and may have variable interest rates.
-Unlike credit cards, however, PLOCs aren’t open ended.
-Instead, they have a specific draw period during which the borrower can use the line of credit.
+PLOCs may be unsecured and have variable interest rates.
+They have a specific draw period during which the borrower can use the credit line.
 Once the draw period expires, the borrower must pay back the line of credit in full.
-The borrower then has to reapply to keep the line open.

 How does a personal line of credit work?

-As the CFPB explains, a borrower uses a PLOC by writing special checks or requesting a transfer to their checking account.
-Then the borrower receives a monthly bill from their bank or credit union and has to make monthly minimum payments based on what they borrowed.
+After applying for and opening a PLOC, you’ll access the funds by writing special checks or requesting a transfer to your checking account.
+You’ll receive a monthly bill from your bank or credit union and make minimum monthly payments based on the amount borrowed.

-“You will pay less in interest if you consistently make more than the minimum payment,” notes the CFPB.
-And if the bill is paid in full each month, the borrower may be able to avoid interest entirely.
+According to the CFPB, you’ll pay less in interest if you consistently make more than the minimum payment.
+And if the bill is paid in full each month, you may be able to avoid interest entirely.

 Keep in mind that a financial institution may charge an annual fee for a PLOC.
-And the borrower may pay a fee each time the PLOC is used.
+And you might pay a fee each time the PLOC is used.

 Personal line of credit fees